 Why This Trend Is Accelerating in 2026

-Top-performing properties reflect this in how they're designed.
-Vrbo's 2024 Vacation Rentals of the Year prominently featured open-concept living rooms that merge indoors and outdoors — a design choice that photographs well and reads instantly on listing pages.
+Top-performing properties are already reflecting this.
+Vrbo's 2024 Vacation Rentals of the Year prominently featured open-concept living rooms that blend indoors and outdoors, a design choice that photographs well and reads instantly on listing pages.

 Smart Home Technology and AI-Powered Personalization

-Luxury guests in 2026 arrive expecting their rental to anticipate their needs — not just meet them.
-Connected home systems and AI-driven concierge tools now set the standard, from smart climate controls to apps that recommend local dining based on each guest's preferences.
+Luxury guests in 2026 arrive expecting your rental to feel ready for them, not just functional.
+Connected home systems and AI tools now set the standard, from smart climate controls to apps that recommend local restaurants based on each guest's tastes.

 Technologies Guests Now Expect

-Luxury travelers in 2026 expect absolute certainty and ease.
-As of 2024, 68% of hosts reported using smart locks, and nearly 74% frequently or always offer self-check-in to meet the demand for seamless, contactless experiences.
+As of 2024, 68% of rental properties were using smart locks, and nearly 74% frequently or always offer self-check-in to meet demand for smooth, contactless arrival.
+These aren't premium features anymore - they're the baseline.
+If your setup doesn't include them, you're already a step behind.

 Baseline smart home features for luxury rentals: